|

 In order to understand how friends,

-teachers, professors, the entertainment industryand even priestscan
+teachers, “therapists,” the entertainment industry—and even priests—can

-lead you away from God, under the guise of being compassionate,
+lead you away from God, under the guise of “being compassionate,”

 consider how the serpent tempted Eve to disobey God (Genesis